sesto-dev/one-traefik-multiple-projects/README.md

 ![Screenshot (11)](https://github.com/user-attachments/assets/4ea5c69b-9d50-4bfb-a08c-dc5523d2a7a1)

-# one-traefik-multiple-project
+# one-traefik-multiple-projects

-Welcome to the **one-traefik-multiple-project** repository!
-This project demonstrates how to use a single Traefik Docker container as a reverse proxy for multiple projects, each with different domains.
+This repo demonstrates how to use a single Traefik Docker container as a reverse proxy for multiple projects, each with different domains.
 Instead of manually installing and configuring a reverse proxy for a server, you can deploy this pre-configured Traefik container and easily add as many projects with as many domains as you need.

 ```
 root/